Key Takeaways About a Zip of Weed

 - The price of a zip varies based on quality, region, and many other factors.

 To spot fair prices better, consumers would be wise to know how much bud comes in each weight increment, like a zip of weed.
-Prices of cannabis flower are determined mainly by weight but also fluctuate due to various factors like quality and grow practices.
+The prices of cannabis flower are mainly determined by weight, but they also fluctuate due to factors such as quality and growing practices.
 However, once basic weight measurements are understood, consumers can better navigate their options and make the most informed decision for their consumption needs.

 How Much is in a Zip, and Where Does the Term Come From?